Savvylion/Demo_course/README.md

 # Demo

-This is a sample for a Youtube course I am taking for beginners.
+This is a sample for a YouTube course I am taking for beginners.

 Presentation by Gwendolyn Faraday at freeCodeCamp.org